wilmix8/DOTWEB3.0/README.md

 JWEB  means  JDollar  Wilmix  for  External Business.

 When it was Invented?
 Who invented it?

-DOTWEB3.0  project took place from year 2009 to
+JWEB  project took place from year 2009 to
 2013.
 And it is invented at year 2013.
 And modified in C/C++ And completly invented at year 2014    and  C#  P.L It is invented by wilmix jemin j at C/C++ P.L,CH$, java, and  C# P.L.
 And  CH$ is   the  main  reason for  creating   remoteserver  for  JDollar.